Temporary Protected Status

 Available 24 Hours a Day.
 7 Days a Week

-Some examples of when TPS may become available include: governmental turmoil or armed conflicts within a country, natural disasters or unexpected extraordinary, but temporary conditions.
-If granted TPS you can safely remain in the US without being removed, you will be eligible to apply for work authorization and in some circumstances, and you may be eligible to receive travel authorization.
+Some examples of when TPS may become available include governmental turmoil or armed conflicts within a country, natural disasters, or unexpected extraordinary—but temporary—conditions.
+If granted TPS you can safely remain in the US without being removed, you will be eligible to apply for work authorization, and in some circumstances, you may be eligible to receive travel authorization.

 However, it is important to note that TPS does not lead to lawful permanent resident status automatically, but you will still be allowed to apply for your lawful permanent resident status if you are otherwise eligible.

-If you are from a protected country and wish to register for TPS, speak to experienced North Jersey immigration lawyer Michael Noriega, Esq.
-He will explain your rights and guide you step-by-step through the confusing application process.
+If you are from a protected country and wish to register for TPS, speak to an experienced North Jersey immigration lawyer at Bramnick Law today.
+We can explain your rights and guide you step-by-step through the confusing application process.